Carrington Power Station: Operation

-The electricity output is demonstrated by the following graph.
 Between 1984 and 1985 the station broke its own output records.
 In the final years of its operating life it retained a high availability, to meet the peaks of winter evening electricity demands.
 After the United Kingdom's electric supply industry was privatised in 1990, the station was operated by PowerGen.
 It continued generating electricity until it was closed in 1991, and was demolished several years later.

 Current gas-fired power station

 Background

 A gas-fired combined cycle gas turbine power station has now been built, utilising the same site as the original coal-fired station.
 Bridestone Developments constructed the £500 million station, which is capable of generating 884MW of electricity (at approximately 58% efficiency); enough power to supply a million homes.
 Irish utility company ESB Group purchased an 85% stake in the project from Carlton Power in September 2008.
 The station is also a combined heat and power plant, capable of providing nearby businesses with steam, if they require a supply.
 Bridestone were granted planning permission to build the station by the Department of Business, Enterprise and Regulatory Reform in July 2008.
 This meant the plans were not subject to approval from Trafford Council.
 Its construction began in late 2009, providing 900 construction jobs.
 Fifty permanent jobs are provided by the current power station.